-Welcome to the Wildlife and Water Habitats Volunteer Guide, the supplement to a curriculum that teaches middle school-age children about multifarious habitats.
+Welcome to the Wildlife and Water Habitats Volunteer Guide, the supplement to a curriculum that teaches middle school-age children about the Gem State's multifarious habitats.
 This guide offers many ideas to help you as a 4-H volunteer, teacher, or parent, including suggestions for group lessons, extra information on techniques, and broader context for the activities.

 Because it is intended as a companion to the 4-H Youth Curriculum, you should read the latter as well.
-In it, its authors, Marcie Galbreath-Rawls and Jim Ekins, integrate a storyline with activity-based, hands-on, and placebased assignments about wildlife and water habitats in any U.S. state or territory that should appeal to young teens.
+In it, its authors, Marcie Galbreath-Rawls and Jim Ekins, integrate a storyline with activity-based, hands-on, and place-based assignments about Idaho's habitats (land and water) that should appeal to young teens.
 Furthermore, its methodology is tried-and-true.
-Based on other wildlife activity-based programs that both authors have used extensively, including Master Water Stewards, section 2 (water resources and habitat), its organization flows in bite-sized lessons, a pace age-appropriate for a youth audience.
+Based on other wildlife activity-based programs that both authors have used extensively, including IDAH2O, section 2 (water resources and habitat), its organization flows in bite-sized lessons, a pace age-appropriate for a youth audience.